aiven/devportal/docs/products/kafka/howto/kafdrop.rst

 .. image:: /images/products/kafka/kafdrop.gif
    :alt: Kafdrop in action

-You can perform the following tasks with Kafdrop over an Aiven for Apache Kafka service:
+You can perform the following tasks with Kafdrop over an Aiven for Apache Kafka® service:

 * View and search topics
 * Create and delete topics